slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On popularity

 <!--
-> *"We'll know that rock is dead when you have to get a degree to work in it."*
+> *"We’ll know that rock is dead when you have to get a degree to work in it."*
+- don’t strive to be well-known, strive to be worth knowing.
 -->

 > *"There are only two kinds of languages: the ones people complain about and the ones nobody uses."